justinbrian/data-visualization/README.md

-# CSC196 V - Data Visualization
+# CSC196V - Data Visualization
  Projects.
 # Implementation
  Using D3.js for interactive visualizations.
 For now, open index.html in localhost to view.